NucleusEngineering/serverless/.journey/00-run.neos.md

 Cloud Run is available in all Google Cloud Platform regions globally.
 If you are unsure where to deploy to, you can use the [Region Picker](https://cloud.withgoogle.com/region-picker/) tool to find the most suitable one.

-You can configure preferred regions and zones in `gcloud` so its invokaction get more convenient.
+You can configure preferred regions and zones in `gcloud` so its invocation get more convenient.

 ```bash
 # Set default locations for Cloud Run and Artifact Registry to europe-north1, Finland.